reer-ide/reer-rhino-mcp-plugin/docs/technical.md

 ## Reference Implementation

-Use the reference implementation in @DesignDocs/example/rhino_mcp_plugin a guide for the local server, but adapt it to match the MCP protocol from the original Python implementation and extend it to support remote connections.
+Use the reference implementation in the `docs/example` directory as a guide for the local server, but adapt it to match the MCP protocol from the original Python implementation and extend it to support remote connections.